 Smartphone Platform: iPhone.

 Most people are aware of the toll lung disease can be on a person’s quality of life, but there’s a psychological toll as well.
 Lung disease sufferers commonly deal with psychological challenges, such as depression, fear, and a sense of helplessness.
 One of the best ways to combat those feelings is to practice gratitude and keep a gratitude journal.
 Happier is a digital version of the gratitude journal—a social media app where people share their gratitude journal posts similarly to how people share Facebook posts.
 It’s a way to remind you you’re not alone and people are there for you.

 No matter the severity of lung disease symptoms, it’s always important to find ways to keep exercising. designed to get the user off the couch and gradually prepared to run, jog, or walk longer distances.

 In an effort to avoid symptom flair-ups, people can easily retreat to the couch or recliner, watching TV to feel safe.
 This can lead to a lack of mental stimulation and lower cognitive function.
 A decline in cognitive function can lead to a decrease of memory, recall, concentration and other mental functions.
 One way to stay sharp is by playing memory and attention games, such as crossword or jigsaw puzzles.
 Lumosity features a mix of cognitive games which challenge the brain and help keep it sharp.

 Though there is no cure for lung disease, there are many ways to fight back and gain control of your life.
 Whether it’s by lifestyle modification though the use of smartphone apps or by more traditional methods, there are several strategies out there.
-One of those strategies could be If you or a loved one has lung disease and would like to know more about stem cell therapy, contact us at if you qualify.
+One of those strategies could be If you or a loved one has lung disease and would like to know more about cellular therapy, contact us at if you qualify.